 Birding is a hobby that is quickly gaining popularity, but did you know it can also make an excellent family activity?
 It can be a perfect reason to get the family outside, enjoying and connecting with nature.
 But birding also provides an opportunity for learning and appreciating the great outdoors, even the wild world right outside your doorstep!
-If you’re a family looking for some birding fun in 2021, we’re here to help with tips and places to go.
+If you’re a family looking for some birding fun, we’re here to help with tips and places to go.

 Why Birding is Great for Families